Questions to Ask Your Property Surveyor

 RICS stands for The Royal Institution of Chartered Surveyors.
 It'ss the official body of property professionals that issue and monitor standards globally.
 Due to the standards set by this organisation, you can ensure that any RICS surveyor is qualified, experienced and trustworthy enough to complete the job to the highest of quality.
 All our survey quotes exclusively feature RICS accredited surveyors, so you know you're in safe hands.

-Now that you’re confident with your chosen surveyor, it’s time to ask the mundane but highly important questions.
+Now that you’re confident with your chosen surveyor, it’s time to ask the important questions.
 “How much will the survey cost?”, “How long could it take?”, “What dates are you available?”, these are all common questions that you should ask anyone you’re considering hiring.

 These are the technical questions to prepare yourself before the survey.
 Through these questions, you can come to an agreement that all parties are content with.
-If the surveying cost is within your budget and you’re happy to proceed, you can begin booking a date for the survey.
+If the property surveying cost is within your budget and you’re happy to proceed, you can begin arranging a date for the survey.

 Getting a building survey quote from Compare My Move will match you with RICS accredited surveyors in your local area.
 Then it's as easy as speaking to your local surveyors to get the best deal.